libxml-raku/LibXML-raku/docs/Node.md

     If a node has any namespaces defined, this function will return these namespaces.
 Note, that this will not return all namespaces that are in scope, but only the ones declared explicitly for that node.

     Although getNamespaces is available for all nodes, it only makes sense if used with element nodes.

-  * removeChildNodes

-    ```raku
-    $node.removeChildNodes();
-    ```

-    This function is not specified for any DOM level: It removes all childnodes from a node in a single step.
-Other than the libxml2 function itself (xmlFreeNodeList), this function will not immediately remove the nodes from the memory.
-This saves one from getting memory violations, if there are nodes still referred to from Raku.

   * baseURI ()